ivaldi/brimir/README.md

 - Ticket search that also searches in from field and replies.
 - Mark tickets as duplicate, linking it to the duplicated ticket.
 - CC or BCC people from the reply form.
+- Ability to rename tickets (change their subject).

 License
 -------